yalestar/yalestar.github.io/_site/restaurants.md

 I moved from Denver to Portland in January of 2011 and started keeping a list of all of the restaurants I've eaten at.
 Why?
 Because I enjoy making lists.

-I left out most national fast food chains like Burger King, etc. but kept in the quick casual like Chipotle.
+I left out most national fast food chains like Burger King, etc. but kept in the quick-casual chains like Chipotle.
+And I didn't bother keeping track of which Chipotle locations I visited.

-I had been keeping track of food carts too, but they're so ephemeral and whatever that I just stopped
+I had been keeping track of food carts too, but they're so ephemeral and whatever that I just stopped.

 ---